Home Page 2024

 Research and Conservation

-There are a variety of instruments used in the past that are now being planned, whereby protection of biodiversity and farming activity can go hand in hand.
-We believe that this is the ideal way to go, as everybody wants to see the country remain healthy and attractive and we all need to survive especially in small rural areas where there may be no other opportunities to make a living.
+There are a variety of farming methods used in the past that are now being reconsidered whereby protection of biodiversity and farming activity can go hand in hand.
+We believe that this is the ideal way to go, as everybody wants to see the country remain healthy and attractive and we all need to survive and thrive in small rural areas where there may be no other opportunities to make a living.
 We hope to find out what exactly these proposals entail and how we can contribute in terms of research and information so that landowners may be able to encourage whatever biodiversity is on their property, rather than pursue a difficult path of reclamation which will quickly remove all biodiversity particular to that area.

 Summer species to be considered include:

-Frog Orchid: in large numbers at Strandhill in July Fragrant Orchids: found around L. Gara in July Marsh Helleborine: widespread lakeshores in July Bog Orchid: rare in tiny streams in pools on mountain slopes Dark Red Helleborine: Declining; north Clare July Green Flowered Helleborine: Rare and elusive/Dublin Leitrim July MORE information on these species can be found on our Site Map.
+Frog Orchid: in large numbers at Strandhill.
+Fragrant Orchids: found around L. Gara..
+Marsh Helleborine: widespread lakeshores.
+Bog Orchid: rare in tiny streams in pools on mountain slopes.
+Dark Red Helleborine: Declining; north Clare July.
+Green Flowered Helleborine: Rare and elusive; Dublin & Leitrim July

 Local Orchid Sites The Compass links below bring you to outstanding botanical Sites in, or near, Co.
 Roscommon.
 It is Home to us now, and it has a greatly underestimated range of Flora and Plant habitats.
 Go out an Explore!
 Just click on any of the 4 Blue Compass points…